 Losing a smartphone can always be pretty hard.
 It feels like a part of you is missing.
-Also, when we save all our memories and notes in it in the form of pictures, videos, notes and text messages.
-In this guide, we will deal with all the methods that can be used to recover data from stolen Samsung Galaxy smartphones.
+Also, when we save all our memories and reminiscence in it in the form of pictures, videos, notes, and text messages.
+In this guide, we will deal with all the methods that you can use to recover data from stolen Samsung Galaxy smartphones.

-There are a number of services that allow you to access some features on your Samsung smartphones remotely.
+There are several services that allow you to access features on your Samsung smartphones remotely.
 That includes retrieving call logs, making your phone ring remotely, backup your data on the Samsung cloud, retrieve text messages, extend battery life, set guardians, track location, unlock your phone or wipe all the data present in it.

-In order to make use of these services, you need to have credentials of your Samsung Account or your Email that you used to signup on your phone.
+In order to use these services remotely, you need to have credentials of your Samsung Account or your Email that you used to signup on your phone.
 The same email that you used in order to signup on Google Play Store on your Samsung phone.
 Even if you don’t remember its password, you can always recover it using forget password option.

 Recover data from stolen Samsung Galaxy phone:

-If you have lost your phone, the first thing you need to do is to try to locate it using the Samsung or Android service, that allows you to remotely locate your phone and display its location on Google Map.
+If you have lost your phone, the first thing you need to do is to try to locate it using the Samsung or Android service, which allows you to remotely locate your phone and display its location on Google Map.
 You can see the full guide here.
 Once you have recovered the data, it is recommended to wipe out all the data remotely, so whoever has your phone can not access the data present in it.

 Retrieve data of your stolen Samsung Galaxy from Samsung Cloud:

-From Galaxy S7 and onwards, when you get a Samsung smartphone you get 10-15 GB of cloud data from Samsung Cloud.
-You can save all your pictures, contacts, notes and videos on your cloud.
+From Galaxy S7 and onwards, you get 10-15 GB of cloud data from Samsung Cloud when you get a Samsung smartphone.
+You can save all your pictures, contacts, notes, and videos on your cloud.
 It is mostly synced with your phone unless you turn it off.
-If it is synced with your Samsung phone and you have lost your phone or your Samsung Galaxy phone is stolen.
+If it is synced with your Samsung phone and you have lost your phone, or your Samsung Galaxy phone is stolen.
 You can head up to this guide and recover all your data on your PC using this guide.

-If your phone wasn’t synced with your Samsung Cloud.
-You might not be able to see your data on the cloud.
+Suppose you didn’t sync your phone with your Samsung Cloud.
+As a result, you might not be able to see your data on the cloud using the website.

 Recover data from Stolen Samsung phone using Google Photos: